skonves/generator-ts-console/README.md

-# Typescripe Console App Generator
+# Typescript Console App Generator

-* Typescripe 2.0
+* Typescript 2.0
 * Code formatting with Prettier and TSLint
 * Unit testing with Mocha and Chai
 * Code coverage with NYC